pfeghali/CS32-FinalPrep/README.md

 # Divide and conquer
 D/C algorithims take a large problem, divy it up, and deal with it.
 There are two that we focused on in class.
 ## Quicksort
 QS is a method of sorting by choosing some sort of median/pivot value, then moving elements greater than or less than depending on that pivot.
 QS is O(nlogn) in best, but totally depends on pivot choice.
-With a bad and biased pivot, O(n^2)
+With a bad and biased pivot, O(n^2).
+Can be done in place.
 ```cpp
 void partition(int a[], size_t size, size_t& pivotIndex) {
 	int pivot = a[0];		 // choose 1st value for pivot